Back to articles

 • Factors favoring the production: Temperature and grain moisture.

 • Types of aflatoxins: B1, B2, G1, G2, M1, and M2 are the family of aflatoxins in food.
-B1 toxin is the most potent naturally occurring carcinogen.
-B-type has a characteristic cyclopentane E-ring, and G-type has a xanthone ring instead of cyclopentane.
+B-type aflatoxins have a characteristic cyclopentanone (E) ring, and G-type have a xanthone ring in its place, which is the structural difference behind the "B" and "G" names.
+(Aflatoxin B1's significance as a carcinogen is covered above).
 AFM1 and AFM2 are the metabolites of AFB1 and AFB2.
-If a dairy cow consumes B1 contaminated feed, the excretion of M1 occurs in milk.
+When a dairy animal eats feed contaminated with AFB1, it excretes AFM1 in its milk, which is why milk and dairy products are tested specifically for AFM1.

 • Toxicity: AF is more toxic in children than adults.
 Its susceptibility increases during nutrition deficiency.